-Consolidated research and development expenses, as described above amounted to $\pounds 2.7$ million, $\pounds 2.4$ million, and $\pounds 3.3$ million in 2012, 2011 and 2010, respectively, representing approximately 10.2%, 10.9% and 14.1% of total revenues in 2012, 2011 and 2010, respectively.
-Consolidated research and development expenses included R&D government grants and tax credits of $\pounds 1.0$ million, $\pounds 0.4$ million and $\pounds 0.7$ million in 2012, 2011 and 2010, respectively.
-Excluding R&D government grants and tax credits, consolidated research and development expenses amounted to $\pounds 3.7$ million, $\pounds 2.9$ million and $\pounds 4.0$ million in 2012, 2011 and 2010, respectively.
-Research and development costs in 2012, 2011 and 2010 were mainly related to clinical expenses for the Phase II/III PMA trials in the United States to expand our leadership in HIFU for prostate cancer (the cost of which represented 4.2% of total revenues in 2012).
-Beginning in 2013, management expects the budget for research and development expenses in Europe (excluding the conduct of FDA clinical trials in the United States) to level off at approximately 10% of total revenues, which we expect will allow us to maintain our strategy to launch new clinical studies (thus strengthening our clinical credibility), to continue to focus our efforts on obtaining regulatory approvals and reimbursement in key countries, to continue to develop our HIFU and ESWL product range and to fund projects to expand the use of HIFU beyond the treatment of prostate cancer.
+Consolidated research and development expenses, as described above amounted to €2.6 million, €2.7 million, and €2.4 million in 2013, 2012 and 2011, respectively, representing approximately 10.8%, 10.2% and 10.9% of total revenues in 2013, 2012 and 2011, respectively.
+Consolidated research and development expenses included R&D government grants and tax credits of €1.1 million, €1.0 million and €0.4 million in 2013, 2012 and 2011, respectively.
+Excluding R&D government grants and tax credits, consolidated research and development expenses amounted to €3.7 million and €2.9 million in 2013, 2012 and 2011, respectively, representing approximately 15.4%, 14.0% and 12.8% of total revenues in 2013, 2012 and 2011, respectively.
+Research and development costs in 2013, 2012 and 2011 were mainly related to clinical expenses for the Phase II/III PMA trials in the United States to expand our leadership in HIFU for prostate cancer (the cost of which represented 4.0% of total revenues in 2013).
+Beginning in 2014, management expects the budget for research and development expenses in Europe (excluding the conduct of FDA clinical trials in the United States) to level off at approximately 10% of total revenues, which we expect will allow us to maintain our strategy to launch new clinical studies (thus strengthening our clinical credibility), to continue to focus our efforts on obtaining regulatory approvals and reimbursement in key countries, to continue to develop our HIFU and ESWL product range and to fund projects to expand the use of HIFU beyond the treatment of prostate cancer.

-Consolidated selling and marketing expenses amounted to &6.6 million in 2012, &5.9 million in 2011 and &6.7 million in 2010.
-Selling and marketing expenses included allowances for doubtful accounts of &0.5 million in 2012, &0.2 million in 2011 and &0.2 million in 2010.
-The &0.7 million or 12.7% increase in selling and marketing expenses from 2011 to 2012 was primarily a result of the expansion of selling and marketing efforts to address new markets, mostly in the United States, the Middle East and Eastern Europe.
-Management expects marketing and sales efforts to stay at significant levels in the future to consolidate the Ablatherm- and Focal.One-HIFU technology's status as a standard of care for prostate cancer in Europe, and to sustain its worldwide market position in Lithotripsy, including in the United States where the Company's full range of lithotripsy products is now approved.
+Consolidated selling and marketing expenses amounted to €6.3 million in 2013, €6.6 million in 2012 and €5.9 million in 2011.
+Selling and marketing expenses included allowances for doubtful accounts of €0.2 million in 2013, €0.5 million in 2012 and €0.2 million in 2011.
+The €0.3 million or 5.1% decrease in selling and marketing expenses from 2012 to 2013 was primarily a result of lower depreciations on receivable accounts and the favorable impact of the U.S. Dollar and Japanese Yen exchange rate variations against the Euro.
+Management expects marketing and sales efforts to stay at significant levels in the future to consolidate the Ablatherm and Focal One HIFU technology's status as a standard of care for prostate cancer in Europe, and to sustain its worldwide market position in lithotripsy, including in the United States where the Company's full range of lithotripsy products is now approved.

-Over the past several years, we have experienced declining sale prices in the market for ESWL lithotripters.
-In 2012, 2011 and 2010, however, our ESWL sales have been growing as a result of constant product innovation and the success of our Sonolith i-sys device launched in 2007 and our Sonolith i-move device launched in 2010, together with a sustained commercial effort which allowed us to capture market share in both the European, Asian and U.S. markets.
+In 2013, 2012 and 2011, our ESWL sales activity benefited from constant product innovation and the success of our Sonolith i-sys device launched in 2007 and our Sonolith i-move device launched in 2010, together with a sustained commercial effort which allowed us to capture market share in both the European, Asian and U.S. markets.
 We believe that the market for ESWL lithotripters is now mature and has become primarily a replacement and maintenance market, with intense competition.
-As a result, we expect unit sale prices for ESWL lithotripters worldwide to continue to decline and total market volumes to remain stable at current levels in the foreseeable future.
+As a result, we expect total market volumes to remain stable at current levels in the foreseeable future.